jarrodtaylor/jarrodtaylor.github.io/.alternator/resume.md

 SmartBear provides a portfolio of tools that give software development teams around the world visibility into end–to–end quality.
-We prototyped a custom cross–platform mobile browser designed for automating testing.
+We prototyped a
+ <mark>custom cross–platform mobile browser designed for automating
+testing</mark>.

 ### UWeave ~ 2016

+<aside class="right">No hierarchal structure in the UX model.</aside>

 UWeave was a cross–platform mobile news app with an innovative UX.
 We worked together to come up with a circular navigation interface.